-Any entitlement to an award, credit, classification, Merit or Distinction may be set aside by properly constituted panel set up by the Coventry University Branch at The Knowledge Hub following a case of cheating; the Panel may also award an unclassified Degree to a candidate for Honours in such circumstances, and may fail a student who has otherwise passed the course/ concerned.
+Any entitlement to an award, credit, classification, Merit or Distinction may be set aside by the recommendation of a properly constituted panel set up by the Coventry University Branch at The Knowledge Hub to the Group Registrar and Chief Governance Officer following a case of cheating; the Panel may also recommend an award of an unclassified Degree to a candidate for Honours in such circumstances, and may recommend the failure of a student who has otherwise passed the course/ concerned.
 A student penalised for cheating shall not have the right to be assessed or reassessed to improve their award or classification, nor to take an upgrade to Honours.